 It all started when…

 Have you ever had a string of days in which everything goes totally, weirdly blooey?
 I’m definitely not talking about the unbearable losses that most of us suffer at some point now.
-I’m talking about those times when you’d swear some evil genie had set up your schedule like a very long line of dominos and then, with an evil chuckle, had knocked the first one over and settled back on its haunches to watch the chaos.
+I’m talking about those times when you’d swear some evil genie had set up your schedule like a very long line of dominos and then, with an evil chuckle, knocked the first one over and settled back on its haunches to watch the chaos.

 Don’t look at me.
 I had nothing to do with this mess.